build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 But with great power comes great responsibility, because I might forget to delete the resources I'm creating as:

 1. they are quick and easy to provision, use, and forget about or
-2. they are supplementary resources that AWS automatically creates for me, such as a S3 bucket for SageMaker Studio.
+2. they are supplementary resources that AWS automatically creates for me, such as an Amazon Simple Storage Service (S3) bucket for Amazon SageMaker Studio.

 ## Clean as You Go